MIbnEKhalid/blog.mbktechstudio/README.md

   - robots.txt -> update the Sitemap url to your own domain
   - open-graph -> the open-graph is the image that will be displayed when sharing the blog link.
 For posts, the preview image is the post cover.
 - Edit the social networks in the Header component - **src/components/Header.astro**, change the URL to your social network.

+## 📝 Blog Files Generation

+The `generateBlogFiles.js` script generates a file containing all blog titles and links.
+This file can be used for various purposes, such as retrieving blog posts to populate a select option or other functionalities.

 ## 🗂️ Adding a category